dougbutner/web-4/README.md

 ## Degradation of Information
 Web 3 focuses on storing information forever in a provable way.
-Web 4 introduces a counter-model which may be **optionally** adopted by any time-token-based system.
+Web 4 introduces a **counter-model** which may be **optionally** adopted by any time-token-based system.
 In this model, who did what becomes **harder and harder to know** the more time that passes.

 This idea hinges upon incremental time units, the number of which is used to decide how difficult information about a particular individual is to access.

 With **pseudonymity**, it is difficult, but not impossible, to piece together a story about an individual user by knowing they are responsible for a set of transactions over time.
-The further back in time a transaction is, the harder it is to link it to another transaction with any certainty.
+The further back in time a transaction is, the **harder** it is to link it to another transaction with any **certainty**.

-Though the user's actual identity can never be known (unless the user exposes their key outside of the blockchain)

 ## **Degradation of Information Fidelity**
 Information fidelity requirements can also be degraded over time.
 For example, when generating a users biosecret, it can be assumed that the more time that passes, the more the bioinformation of the individual will change.